antonpirker/testing-sentry/test-openai-agent/README.md

 ## Prerequisites

-You need to have Python installed.
+You need to have Python and `curl` installed.

 ## Configure